+In- Home Supports may not be provided by primary caregiver, legally responsible person, or legal guardian.
 The participants receiving In Home Supports (IHS) are supported in the home and community in which they live or in the home of the support staff, if the home is approved by the legal decision maker.

-IHS may not be provided to a group of participants or in a facility-based setting (i.e. daycare, school).
+IHS may not be provided to a group of participants or in a facility-based setting (i.e. day habilitation, daycare, school).

-IHS is not authorized when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP.
+IHS cannot be authorized or provided when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP or when the participant is receiving home schooling.